Perl Scripts

 MIRA: A text-only web browser with some powerful features.
 I wrote this myself to satisfy my need to search my own browser cache.
 While I was at it, I decided that all text should be cached permanently.
 MIRA was the result.

 Hypercalc: An unusual calculator program.
-It represents numbers in a special way allowing the calculation of quantities much larger than tools such as bc, dc, MACSYMA/maxima, Mathematica and Maple, all of which use a bignum library.
-For example, you can use Hypercalc to determine whether 128481024 is larger than 888888.
+It represents numbers in a special way allowing the calculation of quantities like 128481024 or 888888.
 I used it to compute many of the examples on my numbers and large numbers page pages.
+See these pages:

 A Turing machine simulator.
 It has a line-oriented interface and runs in any console window (like xterm or kvt).
-It uses color to show the current head position and state.
+Some sample output is seen on my pages describing the Marxen-Buntrock 'q' and the final Google Turing puzzle.
+It uses colour to show the current head position and state.
 It implements level-1 optimization (compression of runs and quickly skipping over sequential identical transitions across a run) using regular expressions.
-I was able to run 100 million steps of the 6-state busy beaver in just a few minutes.
+I was able to run 100 million steps (of one of the older 6-state busy beaver machines) in just a few minutes.

 This script runs once a day and updates my Programming Languages Sucks-Rules Chart.

 My Apple II file extraction script reads a DOS 3.3 disk image (a text file of hexadecimal-encoded disk bytes), locates individual files and lists their contents.
-In order to do this it needs to know the 6+2 nybble conversion, sector interleaving, how to locate D5-AA-96 at the beginning of each sector, and token tables for both types of BASIC.
+In order to do this it implements the 6+2 nybble conversion, sector interleaving, locating D5-AA-96 at the beginning of each sector, and includes token tables for both types of BASIC.

 Perl: TMTOWTDI (There's More Than One Way To Do It) !